 One product that has me "hooked" is an app I use daily to manage my savings and investments.
 The intended behavior of this product is to encourage users to deposit and save money.
 I find it rewarding to check my account balance every night and see my progress.
 The internal trigger driving my engagement with this product is my goal of achieving financial freedom.

-I am currently working at Thought Machine, which is a product company.
-It has built the core banking product to transform the banking industry and empower banks to offer innovative financial services to their customers.
-We raised $200M in our recent Series C funding round with industry-leading VCs and leading global banks, including Nyca Partners, Molten Ventures, JPMorgan and Standard Chartered, bringing our total funding to $350M at a £1bn+ valuation.
+I currently work at Thought Machine, a product company that has developed a core banking product aimed at transforming the banking industry.
+This product empowers banks to offer innovative financial services to their customers.
+We recently raised $200 million in our Series C funding round, backed by industry-leading venture capitalists and major global banks like Nyca Partners, Molten Ventures, JPMorgan, and Standard Chartered.
+This has brought our total funding to $350 million, valuing the company at over £1 billion.

 - Why?
 Because I want to check my bank account for daily interest accrual.

 - Why?
 To monitor my progress and see how much interest has accumulated.

 - Why?
 To gauge whether I am saving enough to meet my financial goals.

 - Why?
 Because I fear not having enough money for significant life events like a wedding.